-Table 4 (from [3]) shows the specific values of the "DPA vectors" for the set of six distinct applications investigated.
-It is interesting to note that the categorization did not lead to a well-defined and non-overlapping classification of applications, as the complexity of considering the end-to-end aspects and the diverse ways in which applications are utilized resulted in classes that had overlapping characteristics.
+Table 4 below (from [4]) shows the specific values of the "DPA vectors" for the set of six distinct applications investigated.
+It is interesting to note that the categorization did not lead to a well-defined and non-overlapping classification of application, as the complexity of considering the end-to-end aspects and the diverse ways in which applications are utilized resulted in classes that had overlapping characteristics.